Georgia Tech

 The Georgia Institute of Technology (commonly referred to as Georgia Tech, GT, and simply Tech or the Institute) is a public research university and institute of technology in Atlanta, Georgia, United States.
-Established in 1885, it has the largest student enrollment of the University System of Georgia institutions and satellite campuses in Savannah, Georgia, and Metz, France.
+Established in 1885, it has the largest student enrollment of the University System of Georgia, with satellite campuses in Savannah, Georgia, and Metz, France.

-The school was founded as the Georgia School of Technology as part of Reconstruction efforts to build an industrial economy in the Southern United States after the Civil War.
+The school was founded as the Georgia School of Technology as part of New South efforts to build an industrial economy in the Southern United States after the Civil War.
 Initially, it offered only a degree in mechanical engineering.
 By 1901, its curriculum had expanded to include electrical, civil, and chemical engineering.
 In 1948, the school changed its name to reflect its evolution from a trade school to a technical institute and research university.
-Georgia Tech is organized into seven colleges with about 31 departments and academic units.
+Georgia Tech is organized into seven colleges with about 30 departments and academic units.
 It emphasizes the academic fields of science and technology.
 Georgia Tech's $5.8 billion economic impact for fiscal year 2024 led all public institutions in the state.

 Georgia Tech fields eight men's and seven women's sports teams; these compete in NCAA Division I athletics and have won five national championships.
 The university is a member of the Atlantic Coast Conference.
-It is one of the highest ranked engineering schools in the US and in the world.